What is the format of the Endorsement® Exam?

 - Comprehensive IMH-E® Exam Study List

-- Free Trial of IMH Journal
+- Free trial of IMH Journal

-- Best Practice Guidelines for Reflective Consultation
+- Best practice Guidelines for Reflective Supervision

 - Direct links for recommended book purchases

-- Resources from Associations Across the Country
+- Resources from Associations across the country

 How do I access it?